Bedrock-OSS/bedrock-wiki/docs/blocks/block-texture-variation.md

 ---
-title: Texture Variation
+title: Block Texture Variation
 description: Block texture variation is when a block type can have multiple textures that are randomly applied to the block based on its position in the world.
-category: Tutorials
+category: Visuals
 tags:
     - intermediate
 mentions: